davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-Now you are ready to run {pivotal-gemfire-name} in a Docker container.
+Now you are ready to run VMware GemFire in a Docker container.